 Guest Post from Actor and Director Ben Hodge – I wanted to pull together a few audition DON’Ts that I’ve seen over the years and share them with you.
 Here is Part Two

-Here is my run down of my favourite books about theatre and acting from 2014.
+Here is our run down of the best books about theatre and acting from 2013.
 These are all must read books for anyone with an interest in acting and all deserve to fill a gap on your book shelf or some space on your kindle!